Pay Off a Mortgage Early: Real Estate Agent-Friendly Explainer + Content Angle for Homeowners

 |---|---|---|---|

-| Month 12 | Explain how extra principal changes the interest curve over time. | Email plus short post | Click rate and replies |
+| Explain how extra principal changes the interest curve over time. | Email plus short post | Click rate and replies | |

 | Annual review | Show two payoff scenarios using round numbers and a simple timeline. | Postcard with QR code | QR scans and consults |

-| Market shift | Teach recasting vs refinancing and link it to monthly payment control. | Short video and DMs | Inbound messages |
+| Market shift | Teach recasting vs. refinancing and connect it to monthly payment control. | Short video and DMs | Inbound messages |

-Goal: Drive payoff worksheet downloads and start equity review conversations.
+Goal: drive payoff worksheet downloads and start equity review conversations.
 Audience: homeowners who mention payoff, budgeting, or early retirement.
 Creative: simple calculator visual, one headline, one QR code.
 Headline: One extra payment per year: see what it changes.
 CTA: Download the Payoff Worksheet.

-Goal: Book annual equity reviews with a calm, consultative tone.
+Goal: book annual equity reviews with a calm, consultative tone.
 Audience: past clients with two-plus years ownership.
 Creative: home value range, equity range, then two payoff paths.
-Headline: Want a simple payoff scenario for your home.
+Headline: Want a simple payoff scenario for your home?
 CTA: Request an Equity Review.

-| Metric | Target | Spend | What to watch |
+| Metric | Target | Denominator | What to watch |

 |---|---|---|---|

-| Open rate | Strong signal | $0 | Track replies from payoff subject lines and route to equity reviews. |
+| Open rate | 28% to 42% | Delivered emails per send | Track replies from payoff subject lines and route to equity reviews. |

-| QR scans | Steady lift | $150 to $450 | Use one QR per offer and measure scans by neighborhood or segment. |
+| QR scans | 1% to 3% | Mailed postcards per campaign | Use one QR per offer and measure scans by neighborhood or segment. |

-| Consult asks | Monthly flow | $150 to $500 | Count consult requests, not likes, and log outcomes in your CRM. |
+| Consult asks | 1 to 3 consult requests | Monthly, per 500 homeowner contacts | Count consult requests, not likes, and log outcomes in your CRM. |

 If your direct mail needs better creative angles and response mechanics, use this as a reference point: Real Estate Direct Mail Tips That Actually Work: A Guide for Real Estate Agents.

-- Use round-number examples and show the before and after timeline in months or years.
+- Use round-number examples and show the before-and-after timeline in months or years.

 - Define principal, interest, and amortization in plain language and reuse the same wording everywhere.